 At GFL, the health and safety of our employees, customers and the communities we serve is the most important commitment we have and it is incorporated into every stage of what we do from planning through execution.
-Whether it’s a job working for some of Canada’s largest corporations or collecting materials from local residents, GFL places the highest priority on safety and is committed to continuous improvement in our health and safety performance through the implementation of our internal responsibility system.
-GFL has adopted robust safety training programs — including regular training, evaluations and support at every level of our company — in order to achieve our safety goals.
+Whether it’s a job working for some of North America’s largest corporations or collecting materials from local residents, GFL places the highest priority on safety and is committed to continuous improvement in our health and safety performance through the implementation of our internal responsibility system.
+In order to achieve our safety goals, GFL has adopted robust safety training programs that include regular training, evaluations and support at every level of the company.

 We subscribe to nationally-recognized standards for competency including NFPA (National Fire Protection Association); API (American Petroleum Institute); and CSA (Canadian Standards Association) to name a few.
 We also maintain high ratings in pre-qualification registries such as ISNetworld®, ComplyWorks, Avetta (formerly PICS Auditing) and ContractorCheck.